Welcome to Moray Flying CLub

 Based on the beautiful shores of the Moray Firth, we offer tuition for the UK Part-FCL Private Pilots licence (PPL), Light Aircraft Pilots licence (LAPL), the CAA National Private Pilot's licence (NPPL) as well as Night and IMC/IR Restricted Ratings.
 We can renew your UK licence and/or ratings and arrange Flight Test Examiners.

-We have two single engine Cessna aircraft, a C152 two seater and a C172 four-seater, which can be used for training or hire by valid licence holders.
+We have two single engine, two seat aircraft; a Cessna 152 and an Aero AT-3, which can be used for training or hire by valid licence holders.

 When Do We Fly?

 We can operate 7 days a week and we are an Approved Training Provider for the Enhanced Learning Credit Military Scheme.

 All RAF personnel are now able to use their ELC funds for a PPL/LAPL course or additional ratings.
 Leaflet 2511 provides further information.

 This licence enables the holder to fly within the UK and can be used as the start of a career in aviation towards the Commercial Pilots licence and Instructor Ratings.
 You can add an IR Restricted qualification to enable flight in cloud etc. A night course can be added later if you require to be able to fly at night.

 The LAPL is an licence allowing you to act as pilot in command on single-engine piston aeroplanes with a maximum take-off mass of 2000kg or less, carrying a maximum of 3 passengers, with no more than 4 persons on board.
 It restricts you to the class and variant of aircraft in which you passed your skill test, unless you complete further training.